Leave No Trace & Mountain Biking

-- Always carry a tool kit with you that includes a bike pump, spare tubes, tire changing tools and a multi-tool for on-trail repairs as needed.
+- Always carry a tool kit with you that includes a first aid kit, bike pump, spare tubes, tire changing tools and a multi-tool for on-trail repairs as needed.

 - Keep singletrack single!
 Stay on the trail and don’t venture off-trail.
 Riding off the trail damages fragile ecosystems and confuses wildlife.